KillaW0lf04/Bzip2-Cat/README.md

-Bzip2-Cat
+Bzip2 Cat
 =========

-A little utility I created for outputting the contents of text files compressed under bz2
+A utility similiar to the UNIX command "cat" that is able to display the content of text files compressed using the bz2 compression algorithm.

+Simply build by running `make`

+View a compressed text file:
+	bcat sometextfile.txt